oliverzhang42/Reinforcement-Learning-CartPole-Game/README.md

 # How to Run:
 Copy the file CartPole_MonteCarlo.py to your computer.

 Modify path variable to point to a folder for saving weights.

 Run it on python3.

+# Options:
+By changing 'debug' variable to true, you can print debugging information.

+By changing 'display_img' variable to true, you can visualize what your program is doing.